MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

 \subsection{Overview of the Proposed Approach}

-Our multi-fidelity thermal model set involves four individual models, visualized in Figure~\ref{fig:models_flow_diagram}.
-The process of creating these models is identical to any packaging technology. \textit{MFIT considers 2.5D chiplet on silicon interposers and 3D direct bonded systems \cite{intel2006dieStacking}.}
+Our multi-fidelity thermal model set involves four individual models, visualized in Fig.~\ref{fig:models_flow_diagram}.
+The process of creating these models is identical for any packaging technology.
+In this work, we consider 2.5D chiplet on silicon interposers and 3D systems integrated with $\mu$-bumps \cite{agarwal20223d, lau2023chiplet}.
+MFIT supports other integration methods and packaging technologies as well, as described below.

 We start by creating fine-grained FEM models of specific components within the package.
-For example, we model individual links within the interposer and $\mu$-bumps connecting a chiplet to the interposer.
-The cost of this level of detail is the model complexity and execution times that limit the simulation scope.
-Therefore, the fine-grained models are used as a reference to design abstracted FEM models, as explained in the following subsection.
-This abstraction enables system-level FEM simulations of systems with much higher chiplet counts than would otherwise be possible with negligible accuracy loss.
-The third class in the MFIT framework is the thermal RC models.
+For example, we model individual links within the interposer and $\mu$-bumps which are used to connect chiplets to the interposer and between 3D stacked chiplets.
+The cost of this level of detail is the model complexity and execution time that limits the simulation scope.
+Therefore, these fine-grained models are used as a reference to design abstracted FEM models, as explained in the following subsection.
+This abstraction enables system-level FEM simulations of systems with significantly higher chiplet counts than would otherwise be possible, with negligible accuracy loss.
+All FEM simulations are performed using ANSYS Fluent~\cite{matsson2023introductionToFluent}.
+The third class of model in the MFIT framework is the thermal RC model.
 Since these models are constructed using the geometry and material parameters of the system, a new RC model of a different system configuration can be created without re-running FEM simulations, allowing for rapid DSE.
 Finally, the continuous-time state-space equations that govern the thermal RC models are discretized with a given sampling period to create DSS models as detailed in Section~\ref{sec:RC_to_DSS}.